 State and federal health, social services, and criminal justice pass-through funds comprise a substantial portion of the county's budget, as is typical for California counties.
-The county's non-discretionary general fund revenues are primarily provided by state and federal funds, which account for an estimated 64% of the fiscal 2019 budget.
+The county's non-discretionary general fund revenues are primarily provided by state and federal funds, which account for an estimated 65% of the fiscal 2019 budget.
 Discretionary revenues comprise about 24% of the county's fiscal 2019 total general fund revenues and are primarily generated by property taxes.

-Growth in total general fund revenues has been generally above U.S. economic performance.
-However, excluding state and federal funds, growth in general fund revenues is just in line with inflation.
-Property tax revenues have increased in each of the last five years, with assessed value increasing 5.5% in fiscal 2018.
-The county's fiscal 2019 budget includes general fund discretionary revenues of \$799.5 million, including \$18.5 million of general fund reserves, a roughly 4% increase over the fiscal 2018 budget.
+Growth in total general fund revenues has been generally above inflation but below U.S. economic performance.
+However, excluding state and federal funds, growth in general fund revenues is just in line with U.S. economic performance.
+Property tax revenues have increased in each of the last six years, with assessed value increasing 6.3% in fiscal 2019.
+The county's fiscal 2019 budget includes general fund discretionary revenues of \$781 million, a roughly 4% increase over the fiscal 2018 budget.

-The county has limited capacity to independently raise revenues under state law, particularly Proposition 13, which fixes the countywide property tax rate at 1% and limits assessment growth to no more than 2% per year absent a change in ownership, as well as Proposition 218, which requires voter approval for new or increased general taxes.
+The county has moderate capacity to independently raise revenues relative to its expected revenue volatility.
+Proposition 13 fixes the countywide property tax rate at 1% and limits assessed value growth to no more than 2% per year absent a change in ownership.
+Furthermore, Proposition 218 requires voter approval for new or increased general taxes, limiting the county's ability to raise revenue to fees and charges for services.
+The county expects to update its fee schedule in the fiscal 2020 budget.